|

 features on my keypad mean?

-"STAY" feature arms only the perimeter zones of your home.
-Zones,
+the "STAY" feature arms only the perimeter zones of your home.

-in most cases, can be assigned as either perimeter or interior zones.
-Once
+Zones, in most cases, can be assigned as either perimeter or interior

-the "STAY" feature has been activated, one can stay inside the
+zones.
+Once the "STAY" feature has been activated, one can stay

-home and move around without the risk of setting off the alarm system.
-Only
+inside the home and move around without the risk of setting off the alarm

-the perimeter doors and windows will be armed, so if someone breaks into
+system.
+Only the perimeter doors and windows will be armed, so if someone

-the house through a perimeter door or window, the alarm will be set off.
+breaks into the house through a perimeter door or window, the alarm will be

 The "AWAY" feature is a way of arming your complete alarm system,